 There two types of mount guides that you can choose when installing drawer boxes.
 Each mount changes the measurements of the opening.
 Once you’ve decided on the mount guide that suits your drawer, do the following calculations to get the measurements you need:

 ● For a undermount drawer guide - If you’re using an undermount drawer guide you’ll need to subtract 5/8 from the width of the opening.
 You’ll then need to subtract 1 from the height of the opening and then round that number off to the nearest whole inch or the nearest whole inch plus 1/4.
+You will also need notching for the guides.

 ● For a side-mount drawer guide - If you’re using a side-mount guide you’ll need to subtract 1 and 1/16 from the width if the opening.
 You’ll then need to subtract 3/4 from the height of the opening and round off that number to the nearest whole inch or the nearest whole inch plus 1/4.